NFL players do sometimes skip OTAs, or organized training activities.

 NFL betting never sleeps at BetMGM.

 Regardless of sports betting expertise, football knowledge, and fandom, there’s something for everyone at the sportsbook.
-From player props for Patrick Mahomes and Jonathan Taylor to spreads for the Cincinnati Bengals and Baltimore Ravens, there are endless opportunities to take your NFL entertainment to the next level.
+From player props for Patrick Mahomes and Tua Tagovailoa to spreads for the Cincinnati Bengals and Baltimore Ravens, there are endless opportunities to take your NFL entertainment to the next level.